gsuuon/model.nvim/README.md

 ## 💭 Usage

-model.nvim comes with some [starter prompts](./lua/model/prompts/starters.lua) and makes it easy to build your own prompt library.
-For an example of a more complex agent-like multi-step prompt (e.g. curl, ask gpt for intermediate data, then include data in a final prompt) look at the `openapi` starter prompt.
+**model.nvim** comes with some [starter prompts](./lua/model/prompts/starters.lua) and makes it easy to build your own prompt library.
+For an example of a more complex agent-like multi-step prompt where we curl for openapi schema, ask gpt for relevant endpoint, then include that in a final prompt look at the `openapi` starter prompt.

 It can also be used from another plugin to easily add LLM capabilities, for an example look at [note.nvim](https://github.com/gsuuon/note.nvim/blob/main/lua/note/llm/prompts.lua) which adds some [buffer-local](https://github.com/gsuuon/note.nvim/blob/main/ftplugin/note.lua) prompts to note files.